jamespfarrell/Larapress/README.md

+This is a modified laravel index.php file that allows us to load Wordpress and route requests to either Wordpress or Laravel, depending on the requested url.

 This is a rough and ready version to show the idea behind this integration.

 Simply copy Wordpress into the Laravel public folder, then edit your front controller (index.php) to do something like this.